pachos7/bitbucket-Health/readme.md

 A system of negatives and positive points is used to give you a generic idea of your repository status.

 # Points system
++7 Health starts with a base +7 score
 +1 Having a 'master' branch set as default
++1 Having commit with prod implementation tags
++1 Having less than 5 active branches
 -1 Having a 'release','development','integration' named branch

-+1 Having less than 5 active (updated in the last 3 months) branches -1 Having more that 5 active branches
+-1 Having more than 5 active branches
 -1 Each inactive branch (not updated in the last 3 months) -1 Each merged branch (they should be deleted)

-+1 Having prod implementation tags in master commits -1 Having branches prefixed with 'bugfix', 'Hotfix', 'Release'
+-1 Having branches prefixed with 'bugfix', 'Hotfix', 'Release'

 ## Getting Started